dhruvb14/GenericAngularCLIEnterpriseTemplate/Readme.md

 Save and close vscode

+**If not using Kendo remember to comment out line 50 in startup.cs and line and line 22 in Brownbag.Web.csproj or you will have build errors**

 Go to **https://www.telerik.com/account/product-download?product=UIASPCORE** and download the Telerik.UI.for.AspNet.Core*.nupkg and save it in the path listed below relative to the project directory:

 `.\Brownbag.Web\ClientApp\offline-resources`